League of Left-Wing Writers

 The League of Left-Wing Writers (中國左翼作家聯盟 (Zhōngguó Zuǒyì Zuòjiā Liánméng)), commonly abbreviated as the Zuolian in Chinese, was founded in Shanghai on 2 March 1930 and subsequently established branches in Beijing, Tianjin, and Tokyo, Japan.
 Upon creation, the group had over 50 members, many of whom were also members of the Chinese Communist Party.
 The league eventually grew to have an estimated count of over 400 members.
 Due to danger from the Kuomintang party and the common threat of betrayal from within the league, the league kept no records of its membership and was structured in cells of four to five members.
 Within the cells, members were only allowed contact with their immediate supervisor.

 History

-Before the official inauguration of the league, a preparatory committee of twelve members was formed by the Cultural Committee of the Central Propaganda Section.
+Before the official inauguration of the league, a preparatory committee of twelve members was formed by the Central Committee of the Chinese Communist Party of the Publicity Department of the Chinese Communist Party.
 The preparatory committee members included, Lu Xun, Rou Shi, Feng Xuefeng, Xia Yan, Jiang Guangci, Hong Lingfei, Zheng Boqi, Feng Naichao, Qian Xingcun, and probably Dai Pingwan and Pang Keng.
 All members of this committee were members of the Chinese Communist Party, with the exception of Lu Xun.

 The preparatory committee deemed the following four kinds of behavior unacceptable: